tomap/tpi2.eu/source/_posts/Structured-logging-thinking-beyond-the-basics.md

 ---
 date : 2024-06-09
 title : Structured Logging in ASP.Net with ELK - thinking beyond the basics
-icon: 🪵
+icon: ✂️
 tags: ["csharp", "aspnetcore"]
 ---
-# Why are we still talking about it?
+## Why are we still talking about it?

 This article is on how to go beyond structured logging, especially in the context of Logging in Json when the Json is ingested by Elastic Search via Filebeat (or equivalent)

 There are constraints in this case that needs to be taken into account if you want to optimize your logging output

-# What you are doing
+## What you are doing

 So you are logging for Elastic Search.

 Your logs are going to be scrapped from the console and sent to Elastic and you are going to be able to display them nicely in Kibana.

-Using Microsoft.Extensions.Logging (ILogger<T>) and JsonConsoleFormatter, you should have code logging like that:
+Using Microsoft.Extensions.Logging (`ILogger<T>`) and JsonConsoleFormatter, you should have code logging like that:

 ```csharp
 // This is set via injection